 After passing the baggage checkpoint at Tokyo Disneyland, you will see several queuing lines in front of the entrance.
 The next decision you need to make is which line to join.

-- You can clearly see the greetings before the park opens
+- You can clearly see the greetings before the park opens.

-- If you arrive at Tokyo Disney Resort after 7 am and there are already many people queuing up, the middle lines are recommended.
+- If you arrive at Tokyo Disneyland after 7 am and there are already many people queuing up, the middle lines are recommended.
 The official hotel guests who can enter the park 15 minutes before the rest of the crowds are likely to be standing at the front.
 Thus, the length of those queues will suddenly reduce by 15 minutes before the park opens!

-Important: Please avoid sending only one person to queue at Tokyo Disney Resort, as the park prohibits this approach!
+Important: Please avoid sending only one person to the queue at Tokyo Disney Resort, as the park prohibits this approach!

 The Toilets Outside of Tokyo Disneyland’s Entrance

 Knowing where the toilets are located is important if you plan to queue before Tokyo Disney Resort opens.
-So refer to the below for the toilet/washroom locations:
+So, refer to the below for the toilet/washroom locations:

 - At the Donald and Mickey Area on the first/ground floor of the multi-storey car park (before baggage checkpoints)